brandongregoryscott/arthistory/README.md

 # Install packages (ensure you are using Node v20+, run `nvm use` if you have `nvm` installed.)
 npm i

+# Run a build (This ensures sqlite is built and placed in the right location in the monorepo)
+npm run build

 # Run the development servers for the web app and API
 npm run dev